rwirba/CloudOps-Center/README.md

-# CloudOps Center
+# dct Center

-CloudOps Center is a web-based DevOps portal that allows you to manage and monitor AWS resources such as EC2 instances and IAM users.
+dct Center is a web-based DevOps portal that allows you to manage and monitor AWS resources such as EC2 instances and IAM users.
 It provides a secure frontend/backend interface deployed in Kubernetes, configured via Helm charts, and exposed through Ingress with domain routing.

 ---